-Brainstorming: Have students brainstorm within their groups.
+Imagining and Brainstorming: Have students brainstorm within their groups.
 Encourage participation from all group members and encourage them to write down all their ideas on their worksheets.

 - How does the suction pump work?
 (Example answer: The motor creates suction, just like you create suction when you suck on the straw of a milkshake.
 In order for the suction pump to work, the tubing must be completely clear of blockages and free of any holes or leaks.
 Similarly, if your straw has a hole, you won't be able to suck up your milkshake.
 And, if an Oreo® gets stuck in the straw, you won't be able to suck up any milkshake either.)

 - At what point do you need to shut off the vacuum?
 (Example answer: The suction pump works normally until the collection jar fills up.
 Then, once fluid overflows from the collection jar to the protection device, something must stop the fluid from reaching the motor; this is when you want to shut off the vacuum (think about the Oreo® getting stuck in the straw).